My MS Fatigue, What Is It Like?

 Fatigue is a common symptom of advanced multiple sclerosis.
 It does vary tremendously from person to person.
 Multiple sclerosis is not understood by far too many people.
 Find out more about my MS fatigue.
 How does my MS fatigue affect me?

 My MS fatigue, what is it like?

 The runner will feel physically exhausted at the end of the race.
-The mental capacity is still good, still got co-ordination and recovery is usually fairly quick.
+The mental capacity is still good, still has co-ordination and recovery is usually fairly quick.

-I am an MSer and I suffer fatigue.
+I have advanced MS and I suffer fatigue.
 Let me tell what mine is like.
-Standing on my feet is the killer.
-If I am using a rollator life is easier but that does not stop the fatigue, I do not have to concentrate quite so much on my balance.
-When standing I always try to find something to lean on or against.
+Standing on my feet is a killer.
+If I am using a rollator life is easier but that does not stop the fatigue.
+When standing life is always easier if I can find something to against.

 As well as being physically fatigued my brain is befuddled, I’m unable to think clearly, quickly or logically.

 I want to continue with whatever I am doing, I know I have done too much but I have got to keep going, not give up.
 I plough on until Barby hears me struggling and she tells me to sit down.
 Then I reply ‘I’m OK’ in a weary way but in my heart of hearts I know that I have pushed myself far enough so I do sit down.

 One lesson, you must always be able to to ask for help